bcmichael/RNMR-Docs/docs/command/full_command.md

 default.
 If last is omitted RNMR will prompt for it with the number of blocks in the record as a default.
 Setting last to 0 indicates to use the last block in the record.
 ## WAVV
-Perform weighted addition of data
+Perform weighted addition of buffers

 Category: Data Manipulation

-Format: `WAVV` isrc idst
+Format: `WAVV` src dst

-Defaults: 1 2
+Defaults: 2 1

 Description:
-`WAVV` performs a weighted addition of two complex buffers, "isrc" and "idst", modifying the destination buffer:
+`WAVV` replaces the contents of buffer dst with the weighted average of buffers src and dst.
+The buffers are weighted based upon the number of acquisitions in each buffer.
+The data from the src buffer is also scaled to the scale factor of the dst buffer for averaging purposes.

     DST = DST*NA_DST/(NA_DST+NA_SRC) + SRC*NA_SRC/(NA_DST+NA_SRC) * (SF_DST/SF_SRC)

-This addition permits the proper addition of two FID's or spectra with different scale factors and/or number of acquisitions; each data set is weighted appropriately.
+This permits the proper addition of two FID's or spectra with different scale factors and/or number of acquisitions; each data set is weighted appropriately.

+If either argument is omitted, RNMR will prompt for a buffer number.
+The default source is buffer 2 while the default destination is buffer 1.
+The src and dst buffers must have the same domain and active size (though not necessarily the same allocated size).
 ## WGPIB
 Write to GPIB device